Free tool

 The category has legitimate uses (one-shot signups, gated downloads, development testing) but is also heavily abused for fake accounts, trial farming, and bypassing email-verification on platforms that don't want anonymous users.
 That's why most signup forms now reject known disposable domains.

-The eight most-recognized services in the category.
-There are thousands of others; the tool above covers the long tail.
+The eight most-recognized temporary email and throwaway email services.
+There are thousands of others; the disposable email checker above covers the long tail.

 10MinuteMail